Roman Kalinin

-Crimes
+Biography

+Life before the murders

-Kalinin was born in 1984 in Chita.
-After graduating from school, he received higher education and was then called up for military service in the Russian army.
-After serving, Kalinin returned to Chita, where he found work as an assistant driver.
+Roman Kalinin was born in 1984 in Chita.
+After graduating from school, he received higher education at the Transbaikal Institute of Railway Transport and was then called up for military service in the Russian army.
+After his service, Kalinin returned to Chita, where he found work as an assistant train driver.
+He was not married, had no children, and had no criminal record.
+He loved promiscuity, In his free time from work, he generally led an idle lifestyle.
+In his late youth, Kalinin spent a lot of time in the company of his peer Denis Redrov, who in the mid-2000s became an employee of the "Russian Ministry of Defense."

+Murders

 On the night of 21 June 2003, Kalinin and his acquaintance Denis Redrov were resting in the Chita café "Gan Bay", where they met two schoolgirls.
 They lured one of the girls to the Memorial Park of the Fighting and Labor Glory of the Trans-Baikal Region, where she was raped and killed.
 Kalinin and Redrov then brought the other girl to the park and killed her because they feared that she could inform the police about the crime that they had committed.
+They dealt with both victims with particular cruelty: first they beat the girls with their hands, feet and glass bottles, and then smashed their heads with a cobblestone.
 After the second murder, they decided to simulate robberies on the victims: they took gold jewellery, a pager, and a cosmetic bag from the girls' corpses and then threw their bodies into the Chitinka.

 In the summer of 2009, Kalinin met with a female student in Chita and invited her to a vacation outside the city.
 The student took a friend with her on the trip.
 On 17 June, the three of them arrived by train at the Glubokaya Pad station, from which they reached the dacha cooperative Lokomotiv-82.
-In one of the abandoned dachas, Kalinin raped and killed his new acquaintance.
-Before that, he had lured her friend into the forest and killed her.
+At one of the abandoned dachas, Kalinin raped and killed his new acquaintance, smashing her head.
+Before this, he lured her friend into the nearest forest (under the pretext of “collecting firewood for a fire”), where he also killed her, hacking her to death with an axe.
 He took off the gold ornaments, broke their cellphones, and disposed of them in the forest.